cat538/cat538.github.io/docs/mlc/mlir-toy.md

     接下来还需要重写 cast op 的 `areCastCompatible` 方法（在 `mlir/examples/toy/Ch5/mlir/Dialect.cpp`中）：

     ```c++
-    /// Returns true if the given set of input and result types are compatible with
-    /// this cast operation.
-This is required by the `CastOpInterface` to verify
-    /// this operation and provide other additional utilities.
     bool CastOp::areCastCompatible(TypeRange inputs, TypeRange outputs) {
       if (inputs.size() != 1 || outputs.size() != 1)
         return false;